xxsc0529/genai-toolbox/docs/en/how-to/connect-ide/spanner_mcp.md

 ---
-title: "PostgreSQL using MCP"
+title: "Spanner using MCP"
 type: docs
 weight: 2
 description: >
-  Connect your IDE to PostgreSQL using Toolbox.
+  Connect your IDE to Spanner using Toolbox.
 ---

-[Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol for connecting Large Language Models (LLMs) to data sources like Postgres.
-This guide covers how to use [MCP Toolbox for Databases][toolbox] to expose your developer assistant tools to a Postgres instance:
+[Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol for connecting Large Language Models (LLMs) to data sources like Spanner.
+This guide covers how to use [MCP Toolbox for Databases][toolbox] to expose your developer assistant tools to a Spanner instance:

 * [Cursor][cursor]
 * [Windsurf][windsurf] (Codium)